Home>England>Secret Things to do in London Without the Tourists

 So you’ve done the popular museums, you’ve visited Covent Gardens and been to Leicester Square, now what?
-Here are The Best non touristy things to do in London that we promise, you’ll love!
+Here are our favourite secret things to do in London that will have you avoiding the crowds!

 Looking for something free to fill up your day?
-Why not take the tube to Wood Green station; then from there you can either take in the sites as you walk up towards Alexandra Palace.
-Or catch a bus straight to the top although I highly recommend the walk.
-It is up hill, so make sure you have comfy shoes, but the view from the top rivals that from the London Eye; so it’s definitely worth it.
-Once you’ve taken in the view, before descending back down why not step inside the old building that is Alexandra Palace and see what’s on that day; from Ice Skating to craft fairs and conventions every day is different at Allie Pallie.
+Why not take the tube to Wood Green station; from there you can either take in the sites as you walk up towards Alexandra Palace, or catch a bus straight to the top although I highly recommend the walk.
+It is uphill, so make sure you have comfy shoes, but the view from the top rivals that from the London Eye; so it’s definitely worth it.
+Before descending back down why not step inside the old building that is Alexandra Palace and see what’s on that day; from Ice Skating to craft fairs and conventions every day is different at Allie Pallie!

 If you’re a music lover and have a spare evening; have a wander down to Camden’s popular Koko venue and discover your new favourite band.
 Once known as The Camden Theatre; which staged popular acts in history such as Charlie Chaplin has now been transformed into a popular music venue.
 This stage has held the presence of music legends like Amy Winehouse; Madonna; The Rolling Stones; and more recently Ed Sheeran.
 Inside it’s like no other venue I’ve been in, they’ve kept it as close to the original layout as possible which gives it a unique feel that you can’t get at the O2, or other mainstream stadiums.

-Just around the corner from The British Museum lies a small university gem, The Grant Museum of Zoology.
-Despite being small this museum has a lot to offer, from skeletons to the specimen of rare and extinct animals.
-Not for the faint hearted as some displays are of those that have been part dissected, but all in the name of education and preservation.
+Just around the corner from The (very popular) British Museum lies a small university secret gem, The Grant Museum of Zoology.
+Despite being small, this museum has a lot to offer.
+Behind its doors, you’ll find skeletons of your favourite animals and the specimen of rare or even extinct animals.
+Not for the faint-hearted as some displays are of those that have been part dissected, but all in the name of education and preservation.
 The Museum runs on donations and sponsorship so whilst it is a free visit, they do appreciate small donations and a quick note in their visitor’s book.

-So which one appeals to you most?
-The Grants Museum is on my list for a second visit, and The Blue’s Kitchen is a must whenever I’m in Camden.
-Whats on your list of non touristy things to do in London?
+So which of these Secret London Attractions appeals to you most?
+The Grants Museum is on my list for a second visit, and I’m looking forward (weirdly) to visiting Body Works next time we’re in London.
+What’s on your list of non-touristy things to do in London?
 Let us know, we’d love to hear from you 🙂